Time blocking: what it is, how it works and how to use it

 While time blocking involves allocating time for a set of tasks, time boxing involves allocating a specific amount of time to individual tasks at a more granular level.

-imageTime boxing is helpful if you have many smaller tasks to complete within a tight time frame.
+Time boxing is helpful if you have many smaller tasks to complete within a tight time frame.
 On the other hand, it can also add extra pressure, causing you to rush through your work unnecessarily.
-If multiple looming deadlines make you panic, this method probably isn’t for you.
+If multiple looming deadlines make you panic, this method probably isn't for you.

 How is time blocking different from task batching?

-Task batching is a subsect of time blocking.
-It involves grouping similar tasks together and working on them in “batches”, rather than moving between them sporadically throughout the day.
+Task batching is a subset of time blocking.
+It involves grouping similar tasks together and working on them in "batches", rather than moving between them sporadically throughout the day.
 You can group tasks by:

-• Task type (e.g. administrative tasks, strategic tasks).
+• Task type (e.g. administrative tasks, strategic tasks)

-• The amount of concentration or effort they require (e.g. low-effort, high-effort).
+• The amount of concentration or effort they require (e.g. low-effort, high-effort)

+Let's say that this morning, you have to reply to 8 emails, review 3 contracts and set up multiple tasks as part of a new team project.
 Rather than flitting between emails, contracts and task creation, you structure your time to work on the same type of tasks within a set timeframe.
-As a result, your calendar looks like this:
+Task batching helps you optimize your time and work more efficiently, as you're not constantly switching between contexts.

 When is time blocking helpful — and when is it not?

-Time blocking is a useful method for project managers and team leads as these roles often involve balancing a variety of tasks and – occasionally – managing others’ schedules.
+Time blocking is a useful method for project managers and team leads as these roles often involve balancing a variety of tasks and — occasionally — managing others' schedules.
 However, the beauty of time blocking is that it can be applied to a wide range of industries to boost workplace productivity.
-See the examples below.

-The manufacturing sector (Y)
+The manufacturing sector — yes

-The finance sector (Y)
+The finance sector — yes

 Hannes is a senior manager in the banking sector.
 He uses time blocking to manage the many tasks he has to juggle, from client meetings and portfolio management to drafting documents.
 The method helps him allocate time for deep work, which is essential for complex analysis and strategic planning.
 With time set aside for continuous learning, he can stay on top of industry legislation, laws, and market trends.

-The manufacturing sector (N)
+The manufacturing sector — no

-The finance sector (N)
+The finance sector — no

 Ellis is a Teller for an international bank.
-Their day-to-day work involves working face-to-face with customers, receiving deposits and loan payments, cashing checks, and issuing withdrawals.
-How they spend their time depends on customer interactions and can’t be planned in advance.
-Therefore, time blocking isn’t going to help them work more efficiently.
+Their day-to-day work involves working face-to-face with customers, receiving deposits and loan payments, cashing cheques, and issuing withdrawals.
+How they spend their time depends on customer interactions and can't be planned in advance.
+Therefore, time blocking isn't going to help them work more efficiently.

 So, should you use time blocking?

 Ultimately, whether time blocking is for you depends more on your profession and working style than your industry.
-However, if you do decide to give it a go, there are some typical time blocking pitfalls you should avoid…
+However, if you do decide to give it a go, there are some typical time blocking pitfalls you should avoid.

 5 time blocking pitfalls to watch out for